tinydeltas/nelhusseini.github.io/about/index.md

 ---
-layout: center
+layout: page
-title: About Nour El Husseini
+title: "About Nour El Husseini"
+permalink: /about
 ---
 # Hi there, I'm Nour El Husseini!